More than 30 dead as tanker rams into vehicles on Kenya road

-A tanker carrying chemical gas slammed into other vehicles and burst into flames on a major road in Kenya, killing more than 30 people and injuring 10, officials said Sunday.
+A runaway tanker carrying volatile gas slammed into other vehicles and burst into flames on a major road in Kenya, killing at least 33 people and injuring 10, officials said early Sunday.

-The vehicle lost control while going downhill on the road from the capital of Nairobi to Naivasha late Saturday, said Mwachi Pius Mwachi, the deputy director and communications officer for the National Disaster Management Unit.
+The tanker lost control while going downhill on the road from the capital, Nairobi, to Naivasha late Saturday, said Mwachi Pius Masai, the deputy director and communications officer for the National Disaster Management Unit.

-"This is a serious chemical incident," Mwachi said.
+"This is a serious chemical incident," Masai said.
 "Police and other rescuers are still on the scene ... clearing debris."

-Felestus Kioko, the Red Cross coordinator of the region, said more than 30 bodies had been recovered.

-Mwachi said that more 11 vehicles have been burnt in the accident.
-Police said that 10 people were injured.
+He said the death toll could rise.
+Police said at least 10 people were injured.

+Eleven vehicles were burned and continued to smolder.
+The ground around the crash site was scorched.
+Residents stood around looking dazed, with some taking photos or selfies with their phones.

+"The lorry was in high speed and lost control after hitting speed bumps an ended up ramming into oncoming cars," said witness Peter Kimani.

 According to the National Transport and Safety Authority 1,574 died in road accidents in the first half of this year, 86 more deaths than in the same period last year.